BenediktEngel/google-calendar-plugin/README.md

     -   optional

--   Show only upcoming events: `'benediktengel.G-CalendarPlugin.upcoming' => true`
+-   Show only upcoming events: `'benediktengel.google-calendar-plugin.upcoming' => true`
     -   default: `true`
     -   optional
     -   works only if `attributes` are set to default or the attribute `dateEnd` is set.

--   Shorten the displayed description: `'benediktengel.G-CalendarPlugin.descriptionLength' => '300'`
+-   Shorten the displayed description: `'benediktengel.google-calendar-plugin.descriptionLength' => '300'`
     -   default: `'300'`
     -   optional
     -   works only if `cutDescription` is true

--   Don't short the description: `'benediktengel.G-CalendarPlugin.cutDescription' => true`
+-   Don't short the description: `'benediktengel.google-calendar-plugin.cutDescription' => true`
     -   default: `true`
     -   optional

--   Name of the link: `'benediktengel.G-CalendarPlugin.linkName' => 'Show more.'`
+-   Name of the link: `'benediktengel.google-calendar-plugin.linkName' => 'Show more.'`
     -   default: `'Show more.'`
     -   optional